wp-plugins/dk-pricr-responsive-pricing-table/readme.txt

 * Cleaner code

 = 2.3 =
-* SAFE UPDATE: No data loss for those upgrading from version 2.2
+* SAFE UPDATE: No data loss for those upgrading from version 2.0 or higher
 * Modified CSS - fits better on small-width websites (or websites with sidebars)

 = 2.2 =
-* SAFE UPDATE: No data loss for those upgrading from version 2.1
+* SAFE UPDATE: No data loss for those upgrading from version 2.0 or higher
 * Links behavior can be changed

 = 2.1 =